alexheretic/merged-order-book/README.md

   It would also be possible to lazily startup subscriptions, though this could introduce a class of errors after startup.
 Also kill subscriptions if there are no clients.
 This may make sense if the grpc service expects few clients, or supports many currencies some of which may have few clients.

 * Exchange websockets will auto re-connect on close.
 However, there's no handling of custom re-connect messages or connection-open-but-not-working detection.
-This is left out to in the interests of simplicity and impl time.
+This is left out to in the interest of simplicity and impl time.

 * Note: The _service.proto_ definition is part of the example setup, rather than a choice.